pivot-access-ltd/bma-offline-docs/src/how-to-commission-machines.md

 rad-end

-rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
+rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui /snap/3.1/ui /deb/3.1/ui
 <a href="#heading--how-to-upload-scripts"><h3 id="heading--how-to-upload-scripts">How to upload scripts</h3></a>

 Scripts can be uploaded to MAAS using the web UI.
 Select the 'User scripts' tab of the 'Settings' page - the 'Commissioning scripts' section is near the top.
 Within the Commissioning scripts section, click the Upload script button followed by 'Choose file' to open a requester, locate the script, and select Upload to upload it to MAAS.

 A status message of Commissioning script created will appear.
-You'll then be able to select your script after selecting [Test hardware](/t/how-to-test-machines/nnnn) from a machine's 'Take action' menu.
+You'll then be able to select your script after selecting Test hardware from a machine's 'Take action' menu.

 <a href="https://assets.ubuntu.com/v1/50e08fdf-nodes-hw-scripts__2.4_select.png" target = "_blank"><img src="https://assets.ubuntu.com/v1/50e08fdf-nodes-hw-scripts__2.4_select.png"></a>